damascus-mx/Andromeda/README.md

 # Andromeda
-A complete cloud-based platform for your nightly desires.
+A complete cloud-based nightlife platform for everyone.

 # Features
 TBA.